AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data.md

 [`GetRangeValuesAsync`](xref:sdsReadingDataApi#get-range-values)
 Read characteristics applied to indexes between, before, or after data when the calls Boundary parameter is set to ExactOrCalculated.

-SdsView and reading data
+SdsStreamView and reading data
 ------------------------

-All reads support specifying a SdsView identifier in the query string to shape the results of the read:
+All reads support specifying an SdsStreamView identifier in the query string to shape the results of the read:

-``viewId={viewId}``
+``streamViewId={streamViewId}``

-Working with views is covered in detail in the [Sds Views](xref:sdsViews) section.
+Working with stream views is covered in detail in the [Stream Views](xref:sdsViews) section.

-When data is requested with a SdsView the read characteristics defined by the *target type* of the SdsView determine what is returned.
+When data is requested with an SdsStreamView the read characteristics defined by the *target type* of the SdsStreamView determine what is returned.
 The read characteristics are discussed in the *Get Value*, *GetValues* and *GetWindowValues* code samples.